Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 fueled by a shitty nihilism (maybe this is pleonasm, but anyway).
 Has humanity got worse?
 No, it just took the wrong path, we can and will fix it.

-Another really annoying problem that happened in 2020 was being besieged by thirsty opportunists wanting someone to be their servants:
+Another really annoying problem that happened in 2020 was being besieged during 4 months by a thirsty opportunist wanting someone to be his servant:
 > *"Hey, why don't you learn C effectively and come help me in my Discord server?
 > I'm starting a project that is promising, but for this I need a programmer that
 > isn't tied to any other project and R$ 20,00 in Bitcoin
 > So drop this Pindorama away and deposit R$ 20,00, this will be great.
 You're a
 > genius and I need more people like you!"*

-Usually they tried to (unsuccessfully) convey an image of intellectualism --- like doing a matrix multiplier program using C in the front of your eyes, por example
+Usually he tried to (unsuccessfully) convey an image of intellectualism --- like doing a matrix multiplier program using C in the front of your eyes, por example
---- but at the same time they commited stupid portuguese mistakes that an "intellectual", as they claimed to be, couldn't commit.
+--- but at the same time he commited stupid portuguese mistakes that an "intellectual", as he claimed to be, couldn't commit.

 I didn't fell for that, obviously, but it annoyed me a lot anyway.